-Figures 8(b) and 9(b) compare the monthly fishing effort and vessel numbers for the last four years (2016-2019) with the mean monthly fishing effort for all years post 2008.
-In 2019 fishing effort rapidly increased until May then gradually decreased, this contrasts with 2018 where most fishing occurred from June until end of the season.
+The 2019 fishing effort rapidly increased until May then gradually decreased, this contrasts with 2018 where most fishing occurred from June until end of the season.
 The 2017 season was the year of lowest annual fishing effort and the days fished each month and vessel numbers were the lowest on record from April to August.
-During September a few more vessels entered the fishery so effort and vessel number were near the average for the remainder of the 2017 season.
+During September a few more vessels entered the fishery so fishing effort and vessel number were near the average for the remainder of the 2017 season.
 Fishing effort in February and March of 2018 was lower than for 2017 as only three vessels fished the first three months of the season.
 However, the number of vessels increased to 20 and monthly days fished rose to 437 by July which was the month of highest fishing effort for the 2018 season.
 The 2016 season had the second highest annual fishing effort post 2015 and the monthly vessel numbers and days fished was relatively constant across the season.